meesvandongen/skipbot/README.md

 cargo run --bin winrate -- --games 20 heuristic random policy --max-turns 1000
 ```

+## Bots module layout

+Bots are now organized under `src/bots/` to make it easy to add variants (e.g., heuristic_2, policy_2).

+- In code, import them via the crate root:

+  - `use skipbot::{Bot, RandomBot};`
+  - `use skipbot::{HeuristicBot, HumanBot, PolicyBot};`

+This keeps existing binaries and tests working while allowing new bot files to be added under `src/bots/`.

 ## Troubleshooting

 - Memory: On Windows, large datasets can exhaust memory.
 Use smaller `--games`, `--bots`, and `--batch-size` values (see Makefile defaults).
 Start small, then scale up gradually.
 The default `--max-turns 2000` cap helps avoid runaway games; you can increase it if you need longer trajectories.